awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/flink-1-15-2.md

 | [Apache Beam \(Beam applications only\)](https://aws.amazon.com/developer/language/python/) | 2\.33\.0, with Jackson version 2\.12\.2 |

 ## Known issues<a name="flink-1-15-2-known-issues"></a>

-**EFO Connector**

-Customer applications using the EFO connector may experience infrequent intermittent failures when updating their applications\.
-In such cases applications will be required to be restarted using the most recent savepoint\.

-**Application update times**

-Application updates in Flink 1\.15 may be increased by between 1 and 3 minutes when compared to Flink 1\.13\.
-We are working to resolve this within the next 6 weeks\.

 **Async Sink Performance**